mtumilowicz/java11-vavr093-partial-function-lifting-workshop/README.md

   for some `K c X`.
 For `x e X\K` function is undefined
 * in programming, if partial function is called with a disallowed input value, it will typically throw an exception
+  * in particular - every function that throws an exception is a partial function
 * partial function (to set intuition)
     ```
     int do(int positive) {